o3de/sig-network/rfcs/rfc-net-20230821-1-headless-server-launcher.md

 ### Feature design description:
 To maintain backwards compatibility, an additional `HeadlessServerLauncher` target will be built in addition to the existing `ServerLauncher` target.
 The `HeadlessServerLauncher`  will behave in the follow ways:

 1. On Windows, the server launcher will not spawn any native window and return immediately.
 Instead, it will behave like a true console application (It will be linked with `/SUBSYSTEM:CONSOLE` instead of `/SUBSYSTEM:WINDOWS`).
 It will direct all of its output to the current terminal / command window from where it is executed.
-If it double-clicked from a file explorer, it will behave as with any console application: A default windows terminal will launch displaying the console stdout/stderr of the server process.
+If double-clicked from a file explorer, it will behave as a console application; a default Windows terminal will launch displaying the console stdout/stderr of the server process.
 2. On Linux, the server launcher will not have any dependencies on any X11/XCB system libraries.
 It will not spawn any native window and will output any messages from stdout/stderr to the console.
 3. There is no server launcher support for any other platform at this time.